tungbq/devops-basics/topics/docker/basic/top-docker-cmd.md

-# Essential Docker Commands Every Beginner Should Know
+# Essential Docker Commands

 Docker has rapidly become the de facto standard for containerizing applications.
 As a developer or system administrator, getting familiar with Docker is crucial for deploying modern, portable applications efficiently.
 While Docker has many advanced features and commands, there are some essential ones you'll find yourself using constantly.
-Let's go through the top Docker commands every beginner should know.
+Let's go through the top Docker commands everyone should know.

 ## Installation